Authentic Lessons for 21st Century Learning

 Display slide 12.
 Introduce the next activity, True for Who?

 Put the students in groups of 3 of 4.
 There are two options to continue.
-You can choose to do the digital Jamboard or the paper handout.
+You can choose to do the True for Who activity digitally with Google Slides or with the paper handout.

 Distribute a copy of the attached True for Who? handout to each group.
 Instruct students to read and follow the directions on the top of the page.